andersonjwan/readings/978-0134997834/ch02/README.md

+# Chapter 2: User-Defined Types

+This chapter highlights high-level user-defined types, their applications, and best practices for said user-defined types.
+The main user-defined types are structures, classes, unions, and enumerations.
+Structures and classes are the same with the only difference being in their default behaviors.
+Unions are useful for types that have one or more possibilities but are unique in existence---tagged unions should be used.
+And, enumerations are useful for symbolic integer values.

 ## Questions

 - Section 2.1, p21: What is the list of declarator operators?
 Is it not just the `=` or `{}` operators?